sts10/phraze/readme.markdown

           Should be a text file with one word per line.

   -t, --title-case
-          Use Title Case for words in generated usernames
+          Use Title Case for words in generated passphrases

   -v, --verbose
           Print estimated entropy of generated passphrase, in bits, along with the